stephentyers1975/notes/kubernetes/Basics.md

 !["Kubernetes components"](/images/kub-compnents.png)

-* Master node has kube-apiserver component running
-* Master node has etcd key/value store, controller manager and scheduler service
+# Master Node services
+* etcd -> key/value store that stores information about the cluser
+* Scheduler service -> schedules applications/containers on nodes
+* kube-apiserver -> orchestrates all operations within the cluster
+* kube controller manager -> Contains node controller and replication controller.
+Node controller manages adding nodes to cluster, handles unavailability/destroyed state of node.
+Replication manager handles that the desired number of containers are running at all times in a replication group/set.

+# Worker Node services
-* Worker node has kubelet agent component running responsible for report health of worker node and carry out actions of master node.
+* Worker node has kubelet agent component running responsible for report health of worker node and listen carry out actions of master node kube-apiserver.
 * Worker node has container runtime running.
+* worker node has kube-proxy service to enable intra container communication across nodes

 !["Master vs Worker node"](/images/masterworker.png)